uedwinc/aws-bootcamp-cruddur-2023/journal/week2.md

 ```

 - Find the instructions for instrumentation here: https://docs.honeycomb.io/getting-data-in/opentelemetry/python-distro/ (This is a newer method slighly different from the one we used)

+- Do `docker compose up`
+- Access the address and ports and check for tracing on honeycomb

+- Follow instructions here to create spans for honeycomb: https://docs.honeycomb.io/getting-data-in/opentelemetry/python-distro/#creating-spans